Skip to content

 • directors being part of the company’s grievance/disciplinary processes implies employment.

-While a lack of employment benefits, the ability to work for multiple companies, the use of one’s equipment, and being outside the company’s formal procedures all point more towards self-employment.
+Whereas a lack of any employment benefits, the ability to work for multiple companies, the use of their own equipment, and being outside the company’s formal procedures all point more towards self-employment.

 Front page of publication